Tim Kelly (American football): Tennessee Titans

 On February 8, 2022, Kelly was hired by the Tennessee Titans as their passing game coordinator under head coach Mike Vrabel.

 On February 7, 2023, Kelly was elevated to offensive coordinator.
+On January 27, 2024, Kelly was fired as offensive coordinator.

+New York Giants

+On February 6, 2024, Kelly was hired by the New York Giants as their tight ends coach under head coach Brian Daboll, replacing Andy Bischoff, who left to take the same position with the Los Angeles Chargers.

+On November 12, 2025, interim Giants head coach Mike Kafka named Kelly as offensive coordinator.

 Personal life

-Kelly's brother, Dennis, played offensive tackle at Purdue before being drafted by the Philadelphia Eagles in the fifth round of the 2012 NFL Draft.
+Kelly's brother, Dennis, played offensive tackle at Purdue before being drafted by the Philadelphia Eagles in the fifth round of the 2012 NFL draft.